open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 # SignalFx Metrics Exporter

-How to send metrics to SignalFx.
+This exporter can be used to send metrics to SignalFx.

+Apart from metrics, the exporter is also capable of sending metric metadata (properties and tags) to SignalFx.
+Currently, only metric metadata updates from the [k8s_cluster receiver](../../receiver/k8sclusterreceiver/README.md) are supported.

 The following configuration options are required: